Amalfi Coast Entry Requirements

 Valid Passport

-Must be valid for at least 3 months beyond your planned departure from the Schengen Area, issued within the last 10 years, with at least 2 blank pages.
+Must be valid for at least 3 months beyond planned departure date

 Travel Insurance